chodzic/pharma-banners/README.md

 ### STEP 2: Animation keyframes ###

 Animations are encouraged to be handled entirely through CSS transitions.
 Keyframes are used to trigger these animations.
-To trigger these animation, class names are dynamically added to the parent container at specific keyframes.
+To trigger these animation, class names are dynamically added to the parent container at specific durations.
 Keyframe durations are stored in the ad.keyframe meta data in the index.html file.

 ```html
 <meta name="ad.keyframes" content="4000,8000,12000">